 "I will find a way to relay your words to them."

 "You?" she asked incredulously.
 Then her expression shifted.
 "You would do that for me?"

 He walked while she talked, bearing the miko toward her destination at a pace slow enough to allow her to unburden her heart.
 Kagome fumbled at first, but her meandering confession soon grew more intimate in its detail.
 Sesshoumaru lagged as he concentrated on her words, committing them to memory.
-There was so much to express, and her sentiments were intensely personal.
-Could he truly fulfill his promise?
+There was so much to express, and her sentiments were intensely emotional.
+Could he truly fulfill this promise?